-Link Bait content allows you to develop pages on your site with high page authority, which in turn will increase your overall domain authority.
+Link Bait content allows you to develop pages on your site with high page authority, increasing your overall domain authority.

 As you create more Link Bait and promote it to the influencers, your website will increase in domain authority with each new backlink.
 As domain authority increases, all pages on that domain will rank more easily.

-If there is a specific page you want to boost in the search engines, you can add a single keyword-rich anchor text link to that page, from the Link Bait post.
+If a specific page you want to boost in the search engines, you can add a single keyword-rich anchor text link to that page from the Link Bait post.

-Remember, with increased domain authority, comes increased ability to rank all pages on the site.
+Remember, with increased domain authority comes the increased ability to rank all pages on the site.

 What Makes Good Link Bait?

 When developing ideas for Link Bait, you should definitely need to consider the influencers.

 Let’s look at a quick example.
 I find an influencer in my niche that has written a controversial article on something.
 Their post got a lot of feedback, both positive and negative.
 The influencer himself received a lot of personal criticism.

 I could write a Link Bait post on my site that agrees and supports his article (assuming I do, of course).
 If I then send him the details of the post, do you think he would share it?
 Link to it?
 Probably.
 It would help vindicate his position and make him look good.

 Any content you write that makes an influencer look good is more likely to get a link from that influencer.